-- Later observation of VH-MDX being further east (330°M call, Sydney final radar fix) - The electronic gating line would likely have suppressed VH-MDX SSR paints if the aircraft flew a continuous 150° track from the 320°M/45NM fix position.
+- Later observation of VH-MDX being further east (330°M call, Sydney final deposed and recorded radar positions) - The electronic gating line would likely have suppressed VH-MDX SSR paints if the aircraft flew a continuous 150° track from the 320°M/45NM fix position.

-Despite the latter point, primary paints may have been used when SSR was gated.
+Despite the latter point, provided they were not gated as well, primary paints may have been used when SSR was gated.